The way we think about sleep training needs a reboot.

 There has to be a better way to think about sleep.

 I've been researching and writing about sleep training research and advice for 20 years.
-I started on this journey after my own experience with two amazing, sensitive/intense young children who did not sleep (ever).
+I started on this journey after my own experience with two amazing, sensitive/intense young children who did not sleep (ever, ever, ever).

-As a certified pediatric sleep consultant specializing in working with sensitive/intense non-sleeping children and their very tired parents, I know that parents are struggling to implement strategies that just don't work for them (and they feel awful in the process).
+I am also a certified pediatric sleep consultant specializing in working with sensitive/intense non-sleeping children and their very tired parents.
+I know that parents are struggling to implement strategies that just don't work for them (and they feel awful in the process).
 I also know that there are options.

 I have a B.S. in Human Biology from Stanford and a Master's degree in applied psychology (with an emphasis in Infant Mental Health) from Antioch University Seattle where I'm currently a senior lecturer in the Counseling Psychology Dept.